jakedxn3/jakedxn3.github.io/_pages/annbib.md

     Park, I. W., Hooper, J., Flegal, J. M., &amp; Jenerette, G. D. (2018).
 Impacts of climate, disturbance and topography on distribution of herbaceous cover in Southern California chaparral: Insights from a remote-sensing method. <i>Diversity and Distributions</i>, <i>24</i>(4), 497–508. <a href="https://doi.org/10.1111/ddi.12693">https://doi.org/10.1111/ddi.12693</a></h3>
   <span class="Z3988" title="url_ver=Z39.88-2004&amp;ctx_ver=Z39.88-2004&amp;rfr_id=info%3Asid%2Fzotero.org%3A2&amp;rft_id=info%3Adoi%2F10.1111%2Fddi.12693&amp;rft_val_fmt=info%3Aofi%2Ffmt%3Akev%3Amtx%3Ajournal&amp;rft.genre=article&amp;rft.atitle=Impacts%20of%20climate%2C%20disturbance%20and%20topography%20on%20distribution%20of%20herbaceous%20cover%20in%20Southern%20California%20chaparral%3A%20Insights%20from%20a%20remote-sensing%20method&amp;rft.jtitle=Diversity%20and%20Distributions&amp;rft.volume=24&amp;rft.issue=4&amp;rft.aufirst=Isaac%20W.&amp;rft.aulast=Park&amp;rft.au=Isaac%20W.%20Park&amp;rft.au=Jennifer%20Hooper&amp;rft.au=James%20M.%20Flegal&amp;rft.au=G.%20Darrel%20Jenerette&amp;rft.date=2018&amp;rft.pages=497-508&amp;rft.spage=497&amp;rft.epage=508&amp;rft.issn=1472-4642&amp;rft.language=en"></span>
   <p>
 In this study, the authors use Landsat derived NDVI to identify the distribution of herbaceous cover in historically chapparal-dominated landscapes in the Angeles National Forest (ANF).
 The authors selected pixels classified as shrublands by National Land Cover Database (NLCD).
-They excluded pixels outside of typical chapparal elevation bands, precipitation ranges, and those that intersected fire perimeters in the previous 20 years because chapparal vegetation may be returning but is not yet distinguishable.
-The remaining study area covered 858 km^2, or 32% of ANF. <br/>
+They excluded pixels outside of typical chapparal elevation bands, precipitation ranges, and those that intersected fire perimeters in the previous 20 years because chapparal vegetation may be returning but is not yet distinguishable. <br/>
 The study found that remotely sensed data accurately predicted herbaceous cover compared to field methods.
 The greatest predictor of herbaceous cover was precipitation (negative correlation), but herbaceous cover is also correlated with proximity to forest boundaries, roads, and other urban land uses.
 The authors only considered paved roads, citing a lack of high-resolution data of unpaved roads that dissect National Forests.
 Because the study eliminated areas burned within the last 20 years, impacts of increased fire intervals on herbaceous cover were not fully studied.
 <br/><b>Relation to my research interest</b><br/>
 This study provided an overview for predicting herbaceous cover under current conditions.
 The method presented here can be refined to model potential invasions into chapparal dominated landscapes in the future.
 As noted in the study, roads and land use boundaries are major sources of invasion and disturbance in the form of increased fire regimes.
 Further study could include unpaved roads which are common throughout National Forests.
 Additionally, it would be interesting to differentiate between native and invasive herbaceous cover and test this model using higher resolution NAIP data.